 Top goalscorer: Gyula Szilágyi (295)

 Vasas were founded in 1911 by members of the Hungarian Union of Iron Workers as Vas-és Fémmunkások Sport Clubja, “Sport Club of Iron and Metal Workers”.

 The club had to wait almost half a century to celebrate winning their first title.
-In 1955 they won the Hungarian Cup, and two years later they finished top in the championship, a huge success, considering the level of other top Hungarian teams at the time.
+In 1955 they won the Hungarian Cup (Magyar Kupa in Hungarian), and two years later they finished top in the championship, a huge success, considering the level of other top Hungarian teams at the time.

 The fifties were when Vasas started making a name for themselves at international level as well, winning the Mitropa Cup in 1956, and repeating their success next year.
 In 1958 they had their biggest success outside Hungary's borders.
 It didn't include lifting a trophy, but they reached the semifinals of the European Cup, today's Champions League, making excellent use of the ticket they had won the previous season to represent Hungary in the biggest European club competition, having won the 1957 national championship.

 The second half of the fifties proved to be Vasas'... warm-up.
 In 1961 the team won their second Hungarian championship title.
 Before the sixties were over, the... fifth wheel of Budapest's football scene had won the championship three more times, dominating the Mitropa Cup as well, lifting its trophy on three more occasions.